JerryR7/quantum-safe-proxy/docs/guide.md

 #### Option 1: OpenSSL 3.5+ with Built-in PQC (Recommended)

-For new projects, we recommend using OpenSSL 3.5+ (or newer versions like 3.6+, 3.7+) which has built-in support for post-quantum cryptography:
+For new projects, we recommend using OpenSSL 3.5+ which has built-in support for post-quantum cryptography:

 ```bash
 # Build the Docker image with OpenSSL 3.5+